 Current and future federal assets contributing to U.S. IOOS will continue to be managed by the offices that currently manage them.
-For many federal assets, management is provided by RAs.
+Some federal assets are managed by RAs.
 The management of federal assets that will be added to U.S. IOOS to enable full capability have not yet been identified, and their management cannot be described until they are identified by the gap analysis.
-However, the number of people, the offices they represent, and the level of effort needed to manage the observing assets should be described in Section 4.
+(See Section 8 of this document for the development plan to "full capability.")
+Federal assets are being identified through a process of inventory, blueprint assessment, survey, and gap analysis.
+Federal assets will be added to this document as they are identified.